Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

-Let us consider the case of the two energy levels for the SFQs, i.e., $n=1$, in this case, the Hamiltonian in Eq.~(\ref{eq:6}) is reduced to that of the superconducting flux qubits (SFQs), driven by the time-dependent external magnetic flux.
-In Fig.~\ref{fig3}, the matrix elements of the loop current $I$ of the SFQs for the two energy levels $|0\rangle$ and $|1\rangle$ is plotted versus the reduced magnetic flux $f$.
-Fig.~\ref{fig3} shows a well-known result that the loop current $I$ in the ground $|0\rangle$ and the first excited $|1\rangle$ states are zero at the symmetric point $f=1/2$.
-However, once the symmetry is broken, the loop current for both states are not zero.
-Therefore, for a SFQ interacting with the time-dependent magnetic flux, we have the following Hamiltonian
+Let us consider the case of the two lowest energy levels for the SFQ circuits, i.e., $n=1$.
+In this case, the Hamiltonian in Eq.~(\ref{eq:6}) is reduced to that of the superconducting flux qubits (SFQs), driven by the time-dependent external magnetic flux.
+In Fig.~\ref{fig3}, the matrix elements of the loop current $I$ of the SFQs for the two lowest energy levels $|0\rangle$ and $|1\rangle$ are plotted versus the reduced magnetic flux $f$.
+Fig.~\ref{fig3} shows a well-known result that the loop current $I$ in the ground $|0\rangle$ and the first excited $|1\rangle$ states are zero at the optimal point $f=0.5$.
+However, once the symmetry is broken, the loop current for both states are nonzero.
+We note that the loop current $I_{ii}$ also depends on the ratios $\alpha=E_{\rm J3}/E_{\rm J1}$ and $E_{\rm J}/E_{\rm c}$.
+As shown in Fig.~\ref{fig3}, the loop current $I_{ii}$ is almost a constant for $\alpha=0.8$ and $E_{\rm J}/E_{\rm c}=40$ when $f$ deviates from $0.5$, however it is not always the case for other parameter ratios.